Borussia (anthem)

-Borussia, also known as the Chant national prussien, was a patriotic Prussian song.
-It temporarily held the status of the national anthem.
+Borussia, also known as the Chant national prussien, is a patriotic song that temporarily held the status of Prussian national anthem.
 The melody is by Gaspare Luigi Pacifico Spontini, and the text by Johann Friedrich Leopold Duncker.
 Borussia is a neo-Latin term for Prussia and a female figure as Prussia's allegory in the song.

 History

 In 1814, King Friedrich Wilhelm III met the Italian composer Gasparo Luigi Pacifico Spontini in Paris, whom he brought to Berlin in 1820 as a music director.
 One of Spontini's first Berlin works was the composition with the title Borussia.
 It had already been composed by him two years ago as Chant National Prussien.
 He instrumented it with 100 violins, 50 trumpets, twenty other wind instruments (e.g. Bassoon, clarinet, horn) and 130 voices along with a soprano solo.
 It incorporated the melody of the British anthem God Save the King.
 The text was written by Johann Friedrich Leopold Duncker the cabinet secretary of the king.

 On August 3, 1820, on the occasion of the birthday of King Friedrich Wilhelm III, the performance of Borussia took place in the Berlin State Opera.
 Within the same year, it was decreed as a Prussian national anthem and was then on sung in all schools and patriotic festivities.

 The anthem was later extended by four stanzas, Karl Alexander Herklots is considered the author.
 However, the stanzas never became popular.
 They can only be found printed by August Heinrich Hoffmann von Fallersleben.

 While in the course of the founding of the German Empire on 18 January, 1871, in August of the same year, a performance in the Berlin State Opera, an attempt was made to revive Borussia with changed text - instead of Borussia now Germania and instead of King now Kaiser - but without success.